twobit-five/PyTorchTrainingKit/README.md

 [ ] Need to finish installations instruction.
 [ ] Eventually publish to PyPi ?

 For now directly clone the project and import and use the classes in local project.
+The classes must be copied to a folder named 'training' with an __init__.py for now.
+This will eventually be fixed.

 ## Example Usage (ModelTrainer):
 Note: